 The two ages are not really two ages

 Martinus De Boer’s most significant contribution, in Davies’ view, has been to differentiate between two eschatological “tracks”—one “forensic,” the other “cosmological.”
 A forensic apocalyptic eschatology is essentially linear: the present evil age of human transgression against God’s law, resulting in death, will end with a final judgment, followed by the reward of the righteous and the punishment of the wicked.
-In the cosmological paradigm are not sequential but synchronous.
+In the cosmological paradigm the two ages are not sequential but synchronous.
 They constitute two radically opposed “spheres” or “orbs of power,” which in Davies’ words “have rival claims for sovereignty over the world” (65).

 The two tracks are not mutually exclusive but intersect.
 For example, the language of Romans 1-4 is predominantly forensic; Romans 6-8 has a cosmological orientation; and Romans 5 ‘represents for de Boer a location where the two soteriological narratives interpenetrate, or even are… “contested territory” within the argumentative flow of the letter’ (66).
 Nevertheless, in Paul’s thought the cosmological “decisively circumscribes” the forensic.